DellieKate/ISK1001_Assessment3/README.md

 #### **4. Lack of Consent Mechanism (APP 3, APP 5)**:
 There is currently no process for confirming patient consent prior to data entry.
 A prompt for user verification and consent is recommended.

-More detail and elaboration of these issues and proposed solutions can be found in our project's internal documentation and read [HERE](README_Files/ETHICS_SECURITY.md).
+More detail and elaboration of these issues and others recieved via external feedback, along with proposed solutions can be found in our project's internal documentation and read [HERE](README_Files/ETHICS_SECURITY.md).

+For our complete record of both given and received feedback, please refer to [feedback_log.md](feedback_log.md).

 ## Licenses